Computing code coverage for a .NET project

 dotnet-coverage merge --output test-result.cobertura.xml --output-format cobertura "test-results/**/*.coverage"

-Then, you can do whatever you want with the Cobertura file.
-For example, you can publish it as an artifact in Azure DevOps or generate a nice HTML report with ReportGenerator:
+You can then process the Cobertura file as needed.
+For example, you can publish it as an artifact in Azure DevOps or generate an HTML report with ReportGenerator:

 PowerShell